 Wearables in the workplace

-Along with mobile technology in the workplace and the BYOD revolution comes wearables.
-According to a Tech Republic survey, 49% of respondents believe that wearable technology in the workplace will improve efficiency.
-Interestingly enough, 37% believe that the technology should be adopted, even if there is no clear cut improvement in efficiency as a result.
-The majority of those polled (67%) feel that the employer should foot the costs of any wearable tech in the workplace.
-Just 25% are concerned about privacy from using company owned wearable devices.
+In fact, according to a TechRepublic article, 49% of respondents to a PwC survey believe wearable technology in the workplace will improve efficiency.
+Interestingly enough, 37% believe the technology should be adopted, even if there’s no clear-cut increase in efficiency as a result.
+The majority of those polled (67%) feel the employer should foot the costs of any wearable tech in the workplace.
+And only 25% are concerned about privacy from using company-owned wearable devices.

 Mobility in the workplace is a relatively new tech trend.
 As these devices become more powerful, expect to see their adoption rates improve exponentially.
-For the time being, it’s exciting to be a part of a workforce that’s increasingly being powered by emerging technology as it matures.
+For the time being, it’s exciting to be part of a workforce that’s increasingly being powered by emerging technology as it matures.